Collecting data with the Single answer component

 A popular example for using this component is if the responder is a mechanic, they can specify whether a vehicle has passed or failed during an inspection.

-Another one of our favourite examples is when the interviewee is being asked to choose Ice cream flavours from a list such as Chocolate, Vanilla, Strawberry, Pistachio or a Mix of these choices.
+One of our favourite examples using Skip Logic is when the interviewee is being asked to choose Ice cream flavours from a list such as Chocolate, Vanilla, Strawberry, Pistachio or a Mix of these choices.

-In our ice cream example above, a <dropdown component> has been used to provide a further question where the interviewee can choose their favourite mix.
+In our ice cream example above a further question can be asked where the interviewee can choose their favourite mix.

-You can also learn more about the full list of the components and their uses within the NestForms app.
+You can also learn more about all components within the NestForms app.